-(a) the safety or physical or mental integrity of the subjects of the trial; or Com-COV2 Protocol ©Copyright: The University of Oxford
+(a) the safety or physical or mental integrity of the subjects of the trial; or

 (b) the scientific value of the trial".

 In the event that a serious breach is suspected the Sponsor must be contacted within 1 working day.
 In collaboration with the CI the serious breach will be reviewed by the Sponsor and, if appropriate, the Sponsor will report it to the REC committee, Regulatory authority and the relevant NHS host organisation within seven calendar days.